emojidex/slate/source/includes/_api.md

 The API endpoint for searches is /search/emoji.

-*Prefix*
-All advanced search fields have a [q] prefix.
-The [q] prefix simply makes the distinction that the argument being passed is a query term and not a control method or other argument.

 *Predicates*
 Predicates are added to the code field to specify the search type, such as "\[q\]\[code_cont\]" to "query for codes which contain" the specified term.